Clashes & Work Area

 • The task can now be viewed on the Map

-Add a Work Area to multiple tasks:
+Add a Work Area to multiple tasks on the Gantt:

 You can easily add the same Work Area to multiple Tasks by copying and pasting from the Work Area column: